epfl-ada/ada-2021-project-club6analysis/README.md

 ### [Link to our data story](https://olavforland-epfl.github.io)

-*Comment*: For the smoothest experience we recommend running the website in full screen mode in Google Chrome.
+#####*Comment*: For the smoothest experience we recommend running the website in full screen mode in Google Chrome.
 The design has been made based on what looks best on a 13'' MacBook Air.
 ---

 ### Authors
 * Olav Førland
-* Fridtjof Storm Jensen
+* Fridtjof Storm Flaate
 * Nikolai Jensen
 * Haakon Melaaen Doessland